 Why?
 This essay will attempt an answer by bringing the fragrance of community found in the desert to the loneliness and the desolation found in cities.

 Loneliness is the absence of communication and relationship — the inability to develop and maintain associations with others.
+Some turn to synthetic relations, such as escort Milano, to sedate their thirst for connection.
 Contemporary culture and the structures of society, the mass media reflecting prevailing ideologies, even children’s games, lead to social alienation, political estrangement and personal isolation.
 The individual person begins, early on, to be possessed by an overwhelming feeling of inadequacy, to lose the meaning and purpose of life, to live without principles and discipline, to be constantly suspicious and in doubt.

 Alone and insecure, anxious and disorderly, modern man and particularly the contemporary young person attempts to build bridges, to raise flags, to shout slogans.
 But without a guide or with bad guides he is readily disillusioned and becomes hard and aggressive, a plaything for political exploiters and power-hungry anarchists.
 The desire for freedom becomes the bitter death of his freedom.